Launch an AWS™ AMI™ Instance

-This document provides the steps to use the Amazon Web Services™ (AWS) cloud service and the cPanel & WHM Amazon Machine Image™ (AMI) to build a production hosting environment.
+This document explains how to launch a cPanel & WHM instance on the Amazon Web Services™ (AWS) cloud service.
+Follow this procedure to launch an instance using the cPanel & WHM Amazon Machine Image™ (AMI).

 For video tutorials about this process, view the cPanel and Amazon AWS playlist on our YouTube channel.